 - Acceptances: Entrants whose images are accepted for exhibition will receive an acceptance card.
-Winners of awards above Certificate of Merit will be invited to the Winchester Photographic Society’s Presentation & Awards Evening, at which they will receive personalised certificates and awards as appropriate.
+Winners of awards above Certificate of Merit will, Covid permitting, be invited to the Winchester Photographic Society’s Presentation & Awards Evening, at which they will receive personalised certificates and awards as appropriate.
 Winners who are unable to attend will receive their certificates and awards by post.

-- Catalogue: We will post an electronic catalogue in CD format to all entrants following the Presentation & Awards Evening.
+- Catalogue: An electronic catalogue in CD format will be posted to all entrants following the Presentation & Awards Evening

-- Exhibition of Images: A selection of the accepted images will be projected at the Presentation & Awards Evening at Winchester Photographic Society in September 2020, and the full exhibition will be viewable online via Winchester Photographic Society’s new website winphotosoc.uk from September to December 2020.
+- Exhibition of Images: A selection of the accepted images will be projected at the Presentation & Awards Evening at Winchester Photographic Society in September 2022, and the full exhibition will be viewable online via Winchester Photographic Society’s website www.winphotosoc.uk from September to December 2022.

-- Data Protection: Entrants’ contact details will be kept on file for mailing of information about this and subsequent years’ exhibitions and for no other purpose.
+- Data Protection: Entrants’ contact details will be kept on file for future mailing of exhibition information and for no other purpose.